QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

 What happens when the number of names bound to an object goes to zero?

 Here's an example of this situation, where the name ``x`` is first bound to one object and then rebound to another

 .. code-block:: python3

     x = 'foo'
     id(x)

 .. code-block:: python3

     x = 'bar'  # No names bound to the first object

 What happens here is that the first object is garbage collected

-In other words, the memory slot that stores that object is deallocated, and returned to the operating system
+In other words, the memory slot that stores that object is deallocated and returned to the operating system